 - Increased likelihood of enforcement.
-Although the case law is limited, courts may be more receptive to garden leave clauses because: - the employee is paid during the garden leave period; - garden leave is typically much shorter in duration than a non-compete; and - employers use garden leave more selectively. - Added protection for the employer.
+Courts may be more receptive to garden leave clauses because: - the employee is paid during the garden leave period; - garden leave is typically much shorter in duration than a non-compete; and - employers use garden leave more selectively. - Added protection for the employer.
 The employee's common law duty of loyalty (and in some cases, fiduciary duty) continues throughout the period because the employee remains an employee while on garden leave. - A more orderly transition of client relationships and work responsibilities.
 When an employee leaves, the most crucial period for an employer is the immediate 30- to 90-day period after the resignation notice.
-That period is typically covered by garden leave and is longer than the amount of notice typically given when an employee resigns. - Decreased likelihood of overuse when not necessary to protect legitimate business interests.
+That period is typically covered by garden leave and is longer than the typical two-week notice employees often give before resigning. - Decreased likelihood of overuse when not necessary to protect legitimate business interests.
 Because of the cost of paying an employee while on garden leave, employers use garden leave provisions more selectively. - Flexibility to release employees from their garden leave obligations if their departure poses no competitive threat (if the garden leave provision specifically allows for this).